 Monitoring Programme (MP) proposals enable users to request a limited amount of time to monitor targets over more than one Period.
-Proposers should select the corresponding programme type when creating their proposal in $\underline{\mathbf{p1}}$ .
-Monitoring Programmes are only accepted on some instruments (see Table 3).
+Proposers should select the corresponding programme type when creating their proposal in p1.
+Monitoring Programmes are subject to the same instrument restrictions as Large Programmes (see 4.4) and are only accepted on some instruments (see Table 3).